Have you ever seen a new tender announcement and wondered what it actually means for your business?

 What Is a Project Tender?

-In Singapore, tenders are managed through platforms like GeBIZ (Government Electronic Business), allowing registered vendors to access opportunities and submit proposals online.
-Participating in a tender involves competing based on factors such as price, experience, proposed methodology, and compliance with technical requirements.
+Many government tenders run through GeBIZ (Government Electronic Business), where registered vendors can view opportunities and submit proposals online.
+Bids are typically assessed on price, experience, methodology, and compliance with technical requirements.

 How a Project Tender Works

-The tendering process in Singapore is intended to be open, competitive, and effective.
-The project’s scope, requirements, assessment standards, and submission deadline are typically outlined in a Request for Tender (RFT) issued by the government or a private sector entity.
+The tendering process in Singapore is designed to be open and competitive, helping prevent procurement issues during tender evaluation.
+Key details like scope, requirements, criteria, and deadlines are clearly stated in the RFT issued by the government or a private organization.

 Here’s a step-by-step breakdown of how a project tender works in Singapore: